ibm-informix/java_rest_HelloWorld/README.md

  * Step 1: Clone repository to local machine

- * Step 2: Specify the connection information
+ * Step 2: Disable the parsing of the VCAP_SERICES and instead specify the connection information

  * Step 3: Use gradle to copy runtime dependencies